Nadal ignores body language at Wimbledon as Halep eyes semis

 Nadal is halfway to the first calendar Grand Slam by a man since Rod Laver in 1969.

-After needing four sets in each of the first two rounds to progress, Nadal has since looked impressive, sweeping past Lorenzo Sonego and Van de Zandschulp to make the quarter-finals for an eighth time.

-On Wednesday, he will seek to reach the semi-finals, also for the eighth time, when he faces in-form Taylor Fritz.
+On Wednesday, he will seek to reach the semi-finals for the eighth time when he faces in-form Taylor Fritz.

 The 24-year-old defeated Nadal in the Indian Wells Masters final earlier this year when the Spaniard was suffering from a cracked rib.